aistairc/virtualhome_aist/demo/README.md

           "list_of_steps": list_of_steps
       })
   ```
   In this block you need to set 'scene_id' value to which your target scene index.
-When you wrote the program script for scene 3, you need to change 'scene_id' value to 3.
-And run the block.
+When you wrote the program script for scene 3, you need to change 'scene_id' value to 3. **Your program file has to be located under 'dataset/Test/scene3' folder in this case.** And run the block.

   In the next block, there are some comment lines like this:
   ```python